+This week we will retake my last’s post topic to finish that job off and get in and out our Perfmon data to and from our SQL Server.
 This week we will retake my last’s post topic and finished that job off and get our Perfmon in and out data of our SQL Server.

 For now, we have just seen how to collect Perfmon data and the different formats we can store that in both, files and SQL but without actually putting any data into SQL if that makes sense.

 In order to be able to insert into SQL Server, we have a tool called relog.exe that will do the job for us with some minimal configuration, let me show you how to do this.

 Relog is an application and as such it might be able to connect to a SQL Server.
 In this case, the way to connect is via ODBC driver, hence we have to create a new DSN in the computer we want to run Relog.exe, which does not have to be necessarily the same server where SQL is installed.